 It is said that the dustcloud did not settle for many days after.

-- Played straight, for a wonder, in the Discworld novel Night Watch.
+- Played straight, for a wonder, in Night Watch.
 Commander Vimes, pretending to be Sergeant Keel, draws a line and asks who will defend the Watch House with him.
 Barely a dozen men cross, although of course he knew who would.
 He mentions that later accounts will claim no one left.

 - Furthermore, he notes that many of those who did cross the line only did so as the peer pressure began to outweigh their fear.

 - In A Hat Full of Sky, Rob Anybody asked for volunteers for a mission that'd probably get everyone killed.
 Every Feegle over the age of four automatically put his hand up.